 Shadow-Puppet Play: Use your hands to make shadow puppets for baby.
 Talk and sing as you move your fingers up and down while baby watches the talking shadow!
 Helps baby develop visual tracking skills.

 Baby’s First Teacher: You are your baby’s first teacher.
 Show them how to use toys in different ways, such as banging blocks together or knocking over a stacked tower.
-Helps expose baby to new sensory experiences.
+Helps baby develop sensory and thinking skills.

 Wet Washcloth: Put a washcloth in the freezer for about 15 minutes.
 Before it's frozen and hard, give it to baby to bite on.
 Helps soothe baby's gums when teething.

 Roll and Pull: Take a thick piece of yarn at least 2 feet long.
 Tie a small object or toy on one end.
 Show baby how they can pull yarn to bring the object towards them.
 Helps baby develop gross motor skills.